intrepidbird/phaze/README.md

 Open the charity finder by following the "Getting Started" steps.

 1. You'll see an page labeled "Add a Charity".
 You can add a pre-existing charity and promote it on the internet now!
-2. Press the "Add" button, and the charity will appear on the directory and on the map.
+2. Press the "Upload Charity" button, and the charity will appear on the directory and on the map.

 ## Simplicity